icub-tech-iit/documentation/docs/icub_firmware/firmwareupdater/firmwareupdater.md

 This section describes the procedure that you should use when you cannot discover a `CAN` board connected to a specific `ETH` board, even if the master `ETH` board is in `maintenance` mode and you checked that there are no hardware issues related to the cabling.
 Here is the step-by-step procedure (also shown in the animated GIF at the end of the section):

-- In a terminal type `FirmwareUpdater -a` (or `FirmwareUpdater --admin`)
+- In a terminal, type `FirmwareUpdater -a` (or `FirmwareUpdater --admin`).
-- Select the `ETH` driver in the devices list
+- Select the `ETH` driver in the devices list.
-- Click on `Discover`
+- Click on `Discover`.
-- Select the `ETH` board under which you want discover `CAN` boards by checking its checkbox
+- Select the `ETH` board under which you aim to discover the `CAN` board by ticking in its checkbox.
-- If the `ETH` board shows under `Status` the value `application (IDLE)` press the button `Force ETH Maintenance` and wait that the board has changed the `Status` value to `maintenance`
+- If the `ETH` board `Status` is `application (IDLE)`, press the button `Force ETH Maintenance` and wait until the board `Status` has changed to `maintenance`.

+!!! warning
-- **INTERNAL NOTE 1**: for the following two operations it is important that you do them fast, just one after the other, in a time interval of around `5 seconds`
+    It is important that you run the following two points in a row quickly, just one after the other, without waiting more than `5 seconds` in between.

-- Click on `Restart ETH Board(s)`
+- Click on `Restart ETH Board(s)`.
-- Just after it click on `Discover`
+- Click on `Discover`.

+!!! note
-- **INTERNAL NOTE 2**: these 2 steps are fundamental for sending the discovery signal while the `CAN` boards are booting meaning that, at the restart, the boards which were not discoverable (`strain2` in the example case) are in the status `canBootloader` and not `canApplication`.
-Forcing the reset is important because this will restart the `ETH` boards removing the power supply from the `CAN` boards and giving it back just a the restart.
-The discovery command should be sent in that moment since it will remain in the bootloader of the `CAN` board making it discoverable at the end of the restarting procedure
+    These two steps are fundamental for sending the discovery signal while the `CAN` boards are booting.
+In the animated GIF below, the boards that are not discoverable (e.g., `strain2`) are in the status `canBootloader` and not `canApplication`.
+Forcing the restart of the `ETH` boards is crucial as it will power-cycle the `CAN` boards too.
+The discovery command should be then sent at that right moment, that is when the `CAN` board is in `canBootloader`.

-- Update the `CAN` board as usual
+8. Update the `CAN` board as usual.

 <img src ="../img/procedure-discover-hidden-can-boards.gif" height = 480px>

 ### Access Strain/Strain2/Strain2c calibration data
 In order to acces the GUI containing the calibration data for F/T sensors do the following.